Increase Call Connection Rates

 Registering for SHAKEN/STIR and Voice Integrity

-If your Organization has successfully registered with A2P 10DLC, your phone numbers have already been registered with SHAKEN/STIR.
-In those cases, we can help you get registered with Voice Integrity.
+If your Organization has successfully registered with A2P 10DLC, your phone numbers have already been registered with SHAKEN/STIR and Voice Integrity.

 While SHAKEN/STIR should help with your connection rate, it does not make you immune from spam labeling.
 Registered numbers can still be flagged again if certain call patterns are detected as inconsistent with registered usage or if consumers file spam or fraud reports against you.